The story of how Landa Karcher Group became the premier name in industrial pressure washers

 LANDA became a flagship brand for the new company, C-Tech Industries.
 Five years

-washers with headquarters in Germany.
+cleaning equipment with headquarters in Germany.